duncanskertchly/dm2skin/README.md

 * I've noticed that the optimization process will sometimes put a very small amount of weight on joints that don't make too much sense.
 For instance you may find that the neck very slightly influences vertices around the chest area and that type of thing.
 It's just an artefact of the numerical optimization.
 In this instance I'd usually just use Maya's __Prune Small Weights__ tool until that influence disappears.

 * The more influences you allow the better the result will be.
-Lower influence counts may require a bit more tweaking, but will usually be a very good start.
+Lower influence counts may require a bit more tweaking, but will usually be a very good starting point for your skinning.

+# Example Files

+There two Maya files in the **examples** folder which give you an idea of the before / after results.
+The **test_done.ma** file is a warts and all result of the tool, I've not done any tweaking to the skinning.
+Looking at the **test_start.ma** is a quite useful illustration of some of the points I've made in the previous section.